Makhdoom Syed Murtaza Mehmood: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-295 (Rahimyar Khan-XI) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from PP-295 (Rahimyar Khan-XI) in the 2013 Pakistani general election.

-He was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-180 (Rahim Yar Khan-VI) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PPP from NA-180 (Rahim Yar Khan-VI) in the 2018 Pakistani general election.

+He was re-elected to the National Assembly as a candidate of PPP from NA-169 Rahim Yar Khan-I in the 2024 Pakistani general election.
+He received 81,187 votes and defeated Syed Mobeen Ahmed, a candidate of Pakistan Muslim League (N) (PML(N)).